Privacy policy

 Contract performance (Article 6(1)(b))

-- creating and managing your account;
+- creating and managing your account and team;

 - processing your payments through Stripe.